IBM/EEL-agentic-ai-bootcamp/docs/labs/lab7.md

         Click the New step button in the Conversation steps pane to add a step.
         In the Is taken field, use the default value of without conditions.
 This step is always required for any withdrawal.
-        In the Assistant says field, type “Hello!
+        In the Assistant says field, type "Hello!
 I'm your digital assistant at Wealth Bank, ready to assist with your financial needs.
 How can I help you today?
-Are you interested in investment recommendations, or do you have questions about our investment products?”
+Are you interested in investment recommendations, or do you have questions about our investment products?"

 ![12](../imagesLab7/12.png)

 ### Create New Step
         Click the New step button in the initial Conversation pane to add a step.
         In the Is taken field, use the value of without conditions.
 This step is always required for any withdrawal.
-        In the Assistant says field, type “Please enter your query here...”
+        In the Assistant says field, type "Please enter your query here..."
         Click Define customer response.
         Select Sub action and select – Investment Query Classification prompt